 Additional resources if you're a senior leader who wants to know how to develop your managers and become a better leader:

-- 12 Questions for Your Team to Become a Better Coach at Work
+- 12 Questions to ask Your Team to Become a Better Coach at Work

 - 15 Skills Senior Leaders Must Master